Pkingo/ALGS4Assignment6/README.md

 	* StdStats.plotBars does most the work for you.

 ## Deliverables
-markup : * The source code for Runsort in a file called Runsort.java.
+* The source code for Runsort in a file called Runsort.java.
 Make sure it's perfect, following the book's conventions for clarity, brevity, indentation, variable names, comments, etc.
 	* The source code for your extension, in a file called FancyRunsort.java.
 	* A brief report in PDF, telling us if the code seems to sort, what you've tested it on, and a brief description of your extension.
 You may use the report skeleton on the next page.
 	* Any input files that gave your sorting algorithm trouble.